openstreams/wflow/doc/wflow_sbm.rst

         IrriDemandExternal=/inmaps/IRD,timeseries,-34.0,0

-:DemandReturnFlowFraction: Fraction of the supplied water the returns back into the river system (between 0 and 1).
+**DemandReturnFlowFraction**: Fraction of the supplied water the returns back into the river system (between 0 and 1).
     This fraction must  be supplied at the  wflow_irrisurfaceintakes.map locations but the water that is returned to the river will be returned at the wflow_irrisurfacereturns.map locations.
 If this variable is not defined the default is 0.0.
 See below for an example entry in the modelparameters section: ::